Sermons

 1 April 2018

 Every now and then as I’m working on my computer it begins to slow down and get really sluggish.
-Things take longer to process – programs take longer to open.
-And I realise that what I need to do is turn it off and turn it back on again to refresh it.
-Sometimes our lives… Read more
+Things take longer to process – programs take longer to open. … Read more

 Good Friday: It is finished (Year B)